JstnMcBrd/ray-tracer/README.md

 python ./src/main.py
 ```

 The script has many arguments.
 Use the `--help` command to see a full list.

-Most arguments have default values, but not all.
-You will likely want to override these values by providing them yourself.
-Additionally, you must provide all arguments that lack a default value.
+Some have a default values, but you must provide the rest yourself.

 Passing all the arguments through the command line can get tedious, so this project has support for `dotenv`.